xarroyo1/prework-about-me/README.md

 ## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
-* It is currently hosted on Github Pages.
+Overview: created this portfolio about me shocasing my website using bootstrap, css, and simple html